Candy CummingsWilliam Arthur Cummings

 “I get a great deal of pleasure now in my old age out of going to games and watching the curves, thinking that it was through my blind efforts that all this was made possible.”

-In 1939, Cummings and his curveball were forever preserved with his election to the Hall of Fame.
+In 1939, Cummings and his curveball were honored with his election to the Hall of Fame.